Herbert Wilcox: Sound Films

 Generally, Alfred Hitchcock's Blackmail is regarded as the first film with sound, but Wilcox's Black Waters was trade-shown several weeks earlier in May, 1929.

 He produced more than a hundred films, of which he directed about half.
 "His film production team were never laid off, even during the worst depressions of the British film industry.
 They were on full salary 52 weeks of the year."

 Wilcox built and equipped sound studios next to the British International Pictures studios, which they bought from John Maxwell.
 Wilcox signed up top stage artists such as Jack Buchanan, Tom Walls and Ralph Lynn and Sydney Howard, with C.B.
 Cochran and Albert de Courville as producers.
 He announced plans to make nine talkies.

 He produced and directed the first British all talkie ever made, Wolves (1930), with Charles Laughton and Dorothy Gish and produced Canaries Sometimes Sing (1930).

-He made an arrangement to produce a series of films in association with His Master's Voice gramophone company, with the aim of using their celebrity recording stars.
+He made an arrangement to produce a series of films in association with His Master's Voice, with the aim of using their celebrity recording stars.
 Among the films they were to make together were Cochran's Talkie Revue, a film of C.B Cochran's variety show; the play Rookery Nook; an adaptation of the novel The Blue Lagoon, and the life story of Robert Burns.

 However their first movie, The Loves of Robert Burns (1930), with Joseph Hislop, was not a success and the arrangement abruptly ended.
 Wilcox's plans to make The Life of Beethoven and a version of Don Quixote starring Chaliapin had to be cancelled.

 Wilcox produced Rookery Nook (1930), an Aldwych farce based on the play by Ben Travers and directed by Tom Walls.
 It led to a series of Aldwych farces from Travers and Walls.